Privacy Notice - General Data Protection Regulation - Data Protection Act

 We are required, by law, to pass certain information about our pupils to CCGs.

 CCGs use information about pupils for research and statistical purposes, to develop, monitor and evaluate the performance of local health services.
 These statistics will not identify individual pupils.
-It is necessary for certain health information about children (for example, such as their height and weight) to be retained for a certain period of time (designated by the Department of Health) and requires these CCGs to maintain children’s names and addresses for this purpose.
+It is necessary for certain health information about children (such as their height and weight) to be retained for a certain period of time (designated by the Department of Health) and requires these CCGs to maintain children’s names and addresses for this purpose.
 CCGs may also provide individual schools and Local Authorities (LAs) with aggregated health information which will not identify individual children.

 Local Authority - education and training